Delayed & Optimal

 Are optimal or delayed cord clamping compatible with cord blood banking?

-Delayed, and especially optimal, cord clamping usually mean that there is less blood in the umbilical cord for collection.
-Even if blood remains, itย may have clotted.
+Delayed clamping for more than two minutes, and especially optimal cord clamping usually mean that there is less blood in the umbilical cord for collection.
+Even if blood remains, it may have clotted.

-In the case of optimal cord clamping, it is often only possible to collect as little as 10 to 20 millilitres of blood residual in the placenta.
-Most cord blood processing methods require at least 40ml of blood.
+In the case of optimal cord clamping, it is often only possible to collect as little as 20 millilitres of blood residual in the placenta.

 Space